vKenjo/dataviz-finals-proj/presentation/script.md

-# Presentation Script - SDG 1: No Poverty Analysis
+# Presentation Script
-## 10-Minute Presentation Guide

-**Total Time: 10 minutes**
-**Slides: 1-16 (excluding backup)**
+## Visualizing Global Poverty Trends: SDG 1 Analysis with Focus on Philippines and ASEAN

+**Duration:** 10 minutes
+**Format:** 18 slides
+**Target Audience:** CS ELEC 3C Data Visualization Course

 ---

 ## SLIDE 1: Title Slide (30 seconds)

-**[Display slide, wait for attention]**
+**[Display title slide]**

-Good [morning/afternoon], everyone.
-Today I'll be presenting my data visualization project on **UN Sustainable Development Goal 1: No Poverty**.
+Good morning/afternoon everyone.
+Today I'll be presenting our data visualization project on global poverty trends, specifically addressing UN Sustainable Development Goal 1: No Poverty.

-Over the next 10 minutes, I'll show you how data visualization can reveal powerful insights about global poverty trends over the past 33 years, from 1990 to 2023.
-We'll explore which regions have succeeded, which are struggling, and what factors correlate most strongly with poverty reduction.
+Our project analyzes over 60 years of World Development Indicators data across 217 countries, with a special focus on the Philippines and ASEAN region.
+We'll explore how extreme poverty has evolved globally, what drives successful poverty reduction, and where the Philippines stands in this global context.

 Let's begin.